CSAN7690/Module-2-Project-Dunder-Mifflin-Sabre-Inventory-App-/README.md

-# Dunder Mifflin/Sabre Project 🏢📝
+# Dunder Mifflin/Sabre Inventory 🏢📝

 Welcome to the Dunder Mifflin/Sabre project!
 This application allows you to manage a list of items, perform actions like creating, deleting, and updating items, and even simulate a shopping cart functionality.